j9-count/grocery_forecasting/README.md

 Choose from available Guayaquil stores (Store 24, 34, 51)

 ### 2. Select Product Family
-Pick a product category (GROCERY, BEVERAGES, CLEANING, etc.)
+Pick the product category (GROCERY 1)

 ### 3. Set Forecast Horizon
 Use the slider to select how many days to forecast (7-90 days)